WebSky-CITA/XGPaint.jl/docs/src/sz.md

 print(model)
 ```

+!!! note

+    If you want to generate your own model (such as varying cosmology), you would instead
+    configure the appropriate model and then build an interpolator.
+The interpolator generation is multithreaded and takes about five minutes on 16 cores.

+    ```
+    model = Battaglia16ThermalSZProfile(Omega_c=0.2589, Omega_b=0.0486, h=0.6774)
+    interp = build_interpolator(model, cache_file="cached_b16.jld2", overwrite=true)
+    ```
+    This will save the results to the cache_file as well.
+If you want to load a result from disk, you can specify `overwrite=false`[^1].

+[^1]:
+     For maps with many pixels and halos, building the interpolator is only about 10% of the map generation cost.
+If you have a use case where you instead need to vary cosmology on very small patches, contact the developers!

-Now, we'll set up the map to paint.
-We will construct a standard small CAR (Clenshaw-Curtis variant) patch on the sky.
+Now, we'll set up the map to generate.
+We will construct a small CAR (Clenshaw-Curtis variant) patch on the sky.
 You have to construct a workspace **for each new sky patch**.

 ```@example tsz
 using Pixell